 Almost all cervical cancer is caused by some strains of the human papillomavirus (HPV), a common virus that you get through sexual contact.

-Getting a smear
+Getting a cervical screen

-Our nurses are specialists in taking cervical smears and will do their best to answer your questions, make you feel welcome, and make the experience quick and comfortable.
+Our nurses are specialists in taking cervical screens and will do their best to answer your questions, make you feel welcome, and make the experience quick and comfortable.
 If you’re feeling embarrassed, nervous or whakamā when you go to your appointment, tell the nurse.